RickStrahl/Westwind.Globalization/Readme.md

 * Create a SQL Server/Express Database called `Localizations`
 * Make sure the IIS Web User using has rights to create a Database in this DB
-* Open http://localhost:xxxxx/LocalizationAdmin/ in your browser
+* Open `http://localhost:xxxxx/LocalizationAdmin/index.html` in your browser
 * You'll get an error message like: <br/>
   *ResourceLoadingFailed: Invalid Object Name Localizations*
 * Use the `Create Table` button to create the *Localizations* table
 * Use `Import or Export Resx` button to import resources from the project into the db
 * Select `Import Resources`	from the dropdown
+* Use the path of `~/Properties/` for Resx Import Folder
+* Click on the Import Resources button
 * You should now have all the sample and LocalizationForm resources in the db
 * Open the `ResourceTest.cshtml` to test resource operation

+> Note that

 ## Installation and Configuration
 The easiest way to use this library in your own applications is to install the NuGet package into an ASP.NET application.